 Performance Scholar, Research Facilitator, Knowledge Mobilizer, Mezzo Soprano

 I am a performance studies scholar and research facilitator specializing in disability arts and culture.
-Most of my work is focused on cultural policy, infrastructural politics, critical access, and expanded dramaturgy, and I also dabble in sound studies, mobility studies, and the environmental humanities.
+My research is primarily focused on cultural policy, infrastructural politics, accessibility, and expanded dramaturgy.
+I also dabble in cultural economics, sound studies, mobility studies, and the environmental humanities.
+I am a strong advocate for social science, humanities, and arts research, which I truly believe can change the world.

 In 2022 I completed my PhD in theatre & performance studies from York University, where my dissertation was a critical analysis of the infrastructural politics of contemporary disability performance.
-During this time I sojourned into a variety of fascinating internships and research projects, including working with Dr. Mary Bunch in York’s Cinema & Media Studies department, for the Ontario Trillium Foundation, and with the disability arts collective Berlinklusion in Berlin, Germany.
+During this time I was fortunate to participate in a variety of internships, doctoral schools, and research projects, including: working with Dr. Mary Bunch in York’s Cinema & Media Studies department, completing a research project for the Ontario Trillium Foundation, convening with one hundred other doctoral students at the Bergen Summer Research School at the University of Bergen in Norway, and interning with the disability arts collective Berlinklusion in Berlin, Germany.
 Prior to beginning my doctorate I honed my skills in arts and office administration by working as a Program Coordinator at the Banff Centre for Arts and Creativity in Banff, Alberta and as a Program Assistant at the Champlain LHIN in Ottawa, Ontario.
-Following my PhD I was a Research Associate and Mitacs Elevate Postdoctoral Fellow with the Re•Vision Centre for Art and Social Justice at the University of Guelph.
+Then, following my PhD I was a Research Associate and Mitacs Elevate Postdoctoral Fellow with the Re•Vision Centre for Art and Social Justice at the University of Guelph.

-I am a classically trained mezzo-soprano, though my musical interests skew towards expanded voice and the ultra contemporary.
+I am also a classically trained mezzo-soprano, though my musical interests skew towards expanded voice and the ultra contemporary.
 In recent years I have turned to practice-as-research (PaR) approaches to better serve my interest in both academic inquiry and live performance.
-When I'm not up to my ears in reading, I like to hike, swim, and take long streetcar rides in search of vegan cinnamon buns.
+To ensure that I remain a well rounded human, I like to run long distances, bake sourdough, and play with my chocolate lab puppy.

 For more info, check out the links above or send me a note via the contact button.